Lumina-DEX/lumina-v1-core/Lumina.md

 Smartcontracts are hosted directly on the Mina blockchain and do not require an intermediary to be executed.

+No DA is needed, everything is stored and managed on chain.

 It is based on a model of transaction fees allocated to the various players who make it possible for this dex to function :
 - 0.25% for liquidity providers
 - between 0-0.15% for frontend operators, allowing free competition between them